Register a birth

 Birth registration - COVID-19

-From Thursday 4 June we will be taking face-to-face birth registrations at Gateshead Register Office.
+We are now able to take face-to-face birth registrations at Gateshead Register Office.

 Registrations will be strictly by appointment only.
 If parents are married or in a civil partnership only one parent should attend the office.